-(vi) the total number of Units proposed and total number of Low-Income Units proposed; and
+(vi) the total number of Units proposed and total number of Low-Income Units proposed;

-vii) the residential density of the Development, i.e., the number of Units per acre;(viii) information on how and when an interested party or Neighborhood Organization can provide input to the Department.
+(vii) the residential density of the Development, i.e., the number of Units per acre; and

+(viii) information on how and when an interested party or Neighborhood Organization can provide input to the Department.

 (C) The notification may not contain any false or misleading statements.
 Without limiting the generality of the foregoing, the notification may not create the impression that the proposed Development will serve a Target Population exclusively or as a preference unless such targeting or preference is documented in the Application and is or will be in full compliance with all applicable state and federal laws, including state and federal fair housing laws; and